 There are many more indicators, but these are the main ones.
 Some children will exhibit a few of these milestones.
 Some children may show all of them and more.
 Every child is different.
 A delay or absence of a certain milestone could be an indicator of something, or it could be nothing at all.
 Some milestones could also be mistaken as being delayed, when the child really is communicating or showing something in a different way.
 For a long time, my oldest son made sipping noises to indicate that he wanted a drink instead of asking.
 It ended up being nothing.
 I know many people who have children that did not walk until after 12 months.
 I have been told that I never crawled, I rolled.

 I think that this period is one of the largest times of growth.
 Later on, additional tables may be made up for other ages.

 If you feel that your child should be exhibiting certain milestones and they have not, consult your pediatrician if you have concerns.
-This developmental milestones chart is for informational purposes only.
+This is for informational purposes only.
 Thank you for taking the time to read this.